Vegan mayo is tasty, versatile, and so easy to make that you can do it in literally 1 minute with 6 simple ingredients.

 STEP 3: taste and adjust for salt, lemon, chili, and garlic.
 Their quantities really depend on your taste.

 NOTE: if you want to have thicker mayonnaise, then add 3 more tablespoons of sunflower oil.
 If you want a thinner mayonnaise, then add 3 more tablespoons of soy milk.

-For the best vegan mayo, that ratio is 1 part of soy milk and 2 parts of oils.
+Keep in mind this: always use 1 part of soy milk and 2 parts of oils.

-The most important thing when making vegan mayo is to keep the ratio of oils to milk constant, and then to split the oil part into 3 parts of light vegetable oil, and 1 part of olive oil.
+Then divide the oil part into 3 parts of light vegetable oil, and 1 part of olive oil.

 So for example, if you want to make a double batch, you could use 1 cup of soy milk, and 2 cups of oil in total.
 Of those 2 cups of oil, use 1.5 cups of light vegetable oil (like sunflower oil) and 0.5 cups of olive oil.